 His Mom tells her son to find something to do, so he leaves his house to wander the neighborhood.
 On his walk, local store proprietors invite him in to help with their chores and reward him with an item from their shops.
 When he finally returns home, his family greets him lovingly and discovers his new gifts are just what they need for their activities in the fair.
 It’s a heartwarming story and I’m glad I saved this book to read to my grandchildren.

 Friends, it’s time to write our own Do Something Day stories.
-If you’re like me, I find it a lot easier to engage with my own family (especially grandchildren, of course!) than get involved in the messiness of those in need.
+If you’re like me, I find it a lot easier to engage with my own family (especially grandchildren, of course!) than carve out time for others in need.
 But I believe there is something, at least one thing, that we all can do to make our world a better place.
-Our individual stories will read differently because our gifts are diverse.

 Here are a few of my favorite books for encouragement, instruction, and inspiration as you seek to make changes in your own community~